-- Information displayed in the user interface. - Information displayed in the Serena ALM Configurator. - Information stored in installer log files. - Information stored in the suite execution log file, alm.log. - Troubleshooting information for integrating products, such as SBM, Dimensions CM, ChangeMan ZMF, and Serena Release Automation.
+- Information displayed in the user interface. - Information displayed in the Serena ALM Configurator. - Information stored in installer log files. - Information stored in the suite execution log file, alm.log. - Known Issues published in the Readme for your solution, such as the Development Manager Readme and the Release Manager Readme. - Readme Known Issues and troubleshooting information for integrating products and solutions. - The Serena Support website Knowledgebase.
+You must be logged on the Support website to view Knowledgebase solutions.